 What is morganite?

 Morganite is a pink variation of the beryl stone.
 Other well-known varieties of beryl are emerald and aquamarine.
-Simply explained, mineral beryl can occur in many colors and some colors are just more popular in jewelry than others:
+Simply explained, mineral beryl can occur in many colors and some colors are just more popular in jewelry than others.
+Here they are:

 As you see, each colored beryl stone comes with its own name, coloring element, and sometimes unique physical properties.

-Morganite stone was found in California and Madagascar around 1910 and that time it was just called “pink beryl” but afterward the gem was renamed in honor of the famous financier J.P.
+Morganite stone was found in California and Madagascar around 1910 and that time it was just called “pink beryl”.
+Later, the gem was renamed in honor of the famous financier J.P.
 Morgan (who was also a passionate gemologist).

 Nowadays, morganite is mostly mined in Brazil as well as in the United States, Afghanistan, Mozambique, and Namibia.
 Most morganite stones on the market are mined.
 Though they can be made in the lab, lab-created morganites are rarely encountered in the trade.